notshi/aelua/trunk/aelua/README.txt

 be considered beta quality.

-Look inside the mods directory for more information about what each module is hopoing to achieve and if it is a good idea to try and use it yet.
+Look inside the mods directory for more information about what each module is hoping to achieve and if it is a good idea to try and use it yet.

  All content is MIT licenesed unless explicitly stated otherwise.